Blue Ammonia

 What is blue ammonia?

-During this transition period, the production of low-carbon – or blue – ammonia will be critical to lowering emissions.
-Blue ammonia is produced using current processes, with natural gas as a feedstock.
-The CO2 that is generated, however, is captured and stored permanently underground.
+Most ammonia produced today is made via steam-methane reforming, a process in which high-temperature steam is used to produce hydrogen from natural gas.
+This process emits a significant amount of CO2 and is often referred to as gray hydrogen.
+Low carbon or “blue” ammonia is produced using current processes, with natural gas as a feedstock.
+The CO2 that is generated, however, is captured and permanently stored underground.
 The result is low-carbon ammonia that produces no CO2 during the combustion stage.
+The production of blue ammonia, will be critical to lowering emissions across numerous industries.

 El Dorado Carbon Capture And Storage